We'd like to share with you some of the artists using Q Up Arts sounds.

 Cell (2006) Underworld (2003) Blue Crush (2002) Minority Report (2002)

-Danny Kastner is a musician, composer, producer, and entrepreneur based in Los Angeles.
+Danny Kastner is a pianist, composer, producer, and entrepreneur based in Los Angeles.

 As a producer and songwriter in 2016, he’s